robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 > _Examples: code compilers, assemblers, prototypes, test harness, unit tests_

 ???
-As I said before, the systems engineering view allows us to make scoping decisions.
+The systems engineering view allows us to make scoping decisions.
 By designating a system-of-interest, we identify the system that is the focus of the engineering effort.
 It is used to define the set of system elements, system element interconnections, and the environment that it operates in.

 For appropriate scoping, it is also necessary to identify enabling-systems that are separate from the system-of-interest.
 Enabling systems are systems that supports a .red[system‐of‐interest] during its life cycle stages but does not necessarily contribute directly to its function during operation.
 For example, compilers and IDEs are enabling systems but don't directly contribute to the the software's function during operation.